atsanna/BBBdc/README.md

 unlocking a single door.
 It can control either a 12V door strike or a 12V door magnet.

+You can order this PCB from oshpark here: https://oshpark.com/shared_projects/fA7vdbq6

 The cape has the following features:
 * Dual relays to ensure door is closed if a relay fails
 * opto-isolated GPIO inputs for detecting door status and/or relay failure